sautisalama/Salama/CONTRIBUTING.md

-# Contributing to Salama Community
+# Contributing to Sauti Salama

-Thank you for considering contributing to the Salama Community project!
+Thank you for considering contributing to the Sauti Salama!
 We appreciate your help and want to make the process as smooth as possible.
 Below are some guidelines and information to help you get started.

 ## Table of Contents
 1. [Project Overview](#project-overview)